woojinchokimm/simpsonsvolume/README.md

 ## Overview

-**simpsonsvolume** is a toolbox used for volumetric analysis of 3D anatomical meshes of the left ventricle using different interpretations of the **Simpson's bi-plane rule**.
+**simpsonsvolume** is a toolbox used for volumetric analysis of 3D anatomical meshes of the **left ventricle**.
 The meshes are reconstructed a retrospective cohort representative of:

 * an adult population [UK Biobank Imaging Study](http://imaging.ukbiobank.ac.uk/)
 * a young population (preterm)
 * an elderly heart failure population.

+This project aims to estimate left ventricular volumes using 3 different interpretations of **Simpson's bi-plane rule (SBR) **:

+Step 1: Apical-view generation
+Step 2: Parallel landmark extraction
+Step 3: Simpson's disk formation
+Step 4: Final volume calculation

 **Note** This repository only contains the code, not the imaging data.
 The meshes have been made publicly available [here](dx.doi.org/10.6084/m9.figshare.14933463).